pvpscript/yazdl/README.md

 Just a few things I'd like to add, at least for now.

 ## DI
 When I started writing this script, I decided to use DI in order to make something reusable, which, after a while I realized how much of a overkill this was for such a simple script.
-At the end, I didn't use ABCs and didn't write any tests, so it was a huge waste of time.
+At the end, I didn't use [ABCs](https://docs.python.org/3/library/abc.html) and didn't write any tests, so it was a huge waste of time.

 I'll eventually fix this mess and add a few tests, but for now, this project is not my top priority.

 ## YoutubeDL
-After I was done with the downloader, I realized that the famous `youtubedl` already had a module that downloads zoom recordings, which contains proper testing as well, sooo...
+After I was done with the downloader, I realized that the famous [youtubedl](https://github.com/ytdl-org/youtube-dl) already had a module that downloads zoom recordings, which consists in a very simple and straightforward code, with just a little over 60 lines and also contains proper testing as well, sooo...

 But anyway, their script couldn't properly download th recordings that I had, so maybe thua is not that much useless after all?